p19pago/thesis-model/README.md

 ### Modules & Extras Import

-For the procedures of training-testing, classification, feature elimination and subset selection,
+For the procedures of training-testing, classification, feature elimination and subset selection, I used additional sub-modules to import them on my code files.

+* Training and Testing Procedure

+      For the training and testing procedure, I imported the train_test_split sub-module from the scikit-learn package and the model_selection module.

 # Where can I find files?